 Digital Object Identifier (DOI)

 Kaul, Prashant; Passafiume, Jason; Sargent, Craig R.; and O'Hara, Bruce F., "Meditation acutely improves psychomotor vigilance, and may decrease sleep need" (2010).
 Biology Faculty Publications.
-Paper 38.
+38.